-met one, the Minister Barrionuevo who was in iail with me in Alcalá Meco.
+Prime Minister Felipe González never set up As for members of the government.
+I only met one, the Minister Barrionuevo who was in iail with me in Alcalá Meco.

-Why am I convicted to 15 to 30 years in prison for killing an assassin, 30 years with probation it's 15 years, which was my case, and why doesn't a sniper get arrested or from the Estoril-Sol Corporation, who lathas anything to do with anything after killing?
-Why?
+Why am I convicted to 15 to 30 years in prison for killing an assassin, 30 years with probation it's 15 years, which was my case, has anything to do with anything after killina?
+Whv?